pbrandl/aNN_Audio/README.md

 ## Training the Model

 The model is implemented in a Python notebook in Google Colab (`WaveNet.ipynb`).
 Input and target files have to be uploaded to Google Drive.
-Once loaded as tensors in the notebook, the fit function in the notebook can be called and training starts.
+Once loaded as tensors of shape (channels, num_samples) in the notebook, the fit function in the notebook can be called and training starts.